ctc-icse/CTC/README.md

   - Appendix-C.pdf, contains the information about the average numbers of bugs of diffrent types detected by different approaches.
   - Appendix-D.pdf, contains the information about the overlap among the bugs detected by different approaches.

+- bugs: which contains code and optimizations that trigger previously-unknown bugs for the latest versions of GCC and LLVM.
 Thanks!